InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 What are the criteria to apply in nominating contributors for a TC role?
 What does it take to successfully fill the role of a TC?
 First off, potential TCs need to have demonstrated a deep, technical competence during their work in the community.
-In addition to that, they must have proven their ability so effectively communicate with peers in the community an ideally also with product owners and with management, as that's a key part of the TC role, as well.
-In the same vein, the must have shown the willingness and patience to use their skills and spend intential time to uplevel contributors so that they can make more contributions then they could have on their own.
+In addition to that, they must have proven their ability to effectively communicate with peers in the community and ideally also with product owners and with management, as that's a key part of the TC role, as well.
+In the same vein, the must have shown the willingness and patience to use their skills and spend intentional time to uplevel contributors so that they can make more contributions then they could have on their own.
 Finally, fulfilling the TC role requires a certain emotional maturity in order to be able to deal with stressful social situations, which are bound to come up from time to time.
 Contributors who satisfy these criteria will be good potential TCs, in our opinion.

 In my community, we had multiple TCs, and in our case it was the group of TCs who nominated contributors to become TCs, as well.
 We were blessed with many